 Training, qualifications & experience

-As well as working in a range of therapeutic settings over the last six years I have also worked full time for Mind (Mental Health charity) for the last two years.
-In my work at Mind I work with a large range of mental health difficulties- such as depression, anxiety, OCD and intrusive thoughts, relationship difficulties, grief and loss to name but a few.
+As well as working in a range of therapeutic settings over the last six years I have also worked full time for a Mental Health charity for the last two years.
+In my work at the charity I work with a large range of mental health difficulties- such as depression, anxiety, OCD and intrusive thoughts, relationship difficulties, grief and loss to name but a few.
 As well as working with hundreds of individuals I have also facilitated groups that help people to work on their difficulties.

 As an Integrative Psychotherapist I combine many approaches and tailor my approach to the individual and their specific difficulties.
 The main approaches are draw on are Person-centred therapy, Psychodynamic Psychotherapy (how the past/your history plays a role in the present), Cognitive Behavioural Therapy (CBT), Acceptance & Commitment Therapy (working with core values and improving our relationship with self) and Compassion Focused Therapy (how we can cultivate more understanding and compassion for ourselves).
 I also draw on many other Trauma-informed modalities such as IFS (Internal Family Systems) and Somatic Experiencing as well as Mindfulness meditation.

 I provide a safe, non judgmental, supportive and confidential space to address and explore the current difficulties you might be facing.
 We will work together towards identifying and understanding unhelpful thoughts, uncomfortable emotions and find kinder and more compassionate ways to manage our difficulties.